Burton-Cabrera-Frank theory for surfaces with alternating step types: Burton-Cabrera-Frank theory for alternating step types

 The rate of change of the $\alpha$ terrace fraction $f_\alpha$ is proportional to the step velocity difference,

 This equation can be integrated to solve for the evolution of $f_\alpha(t)$ at quasi-steady-state.
-To obtain the full steady-state value of $f_\alpha$, the $A$ and $B$ step velocities must be equal and stable against fluctuations,
+To obtain the full-steady-state value of $f_\alpha$, the $A$ and $B$ step velocities must be equal and stable against fluctuations,